Whale Watching Tarifa

 Dolphins and Pilot Whales

 They can be spotted from April to August.
 They appear at the surface for about 8 minutes to breathe before diving again.
-2018 was an exceptional year with sightings in May on 19 days and in June on 12 days.
+2018 was an exceptional year with plenty of sightings in May and in June on 12 days.

 They cross the Strait and can sometimes be spotted.
-In 2016 firmm had 27 sightings.
+In 2016 firmm had 27 sightings in one whale watching season.

 Peak season in summer.
 Prices for hotels and apartments increase, and advanced booking is essential.
 Most of the rental houses are offered from Saturday to Saturday.
 Spring, September, and October are less busy and less expensive.
 Anyhow the orca season runs from July to August only.